Ian Curtis: Epilepsy

 Curtis began having epileptic seizures in late 1978; he was officially diagnosed with the condition on 23 January the following year, (Note: Curtis may have had epilepsy for several years prior to his diagnosis.
 His wife later recollected that, following his official diagnosis, he confided in her that, as early as 1972, he had experienced floating sensations as if he had taken drugs when he had not.
 On other occasions in the early- and mid-1970s, he would have to be supported from venues and premises if disturbed by artificial lights.) with his particular case being described by doctors as so severe, his "life would [be] ruled to obsolescence by his severe epilepsy" without the various strong dosages of medications he was prescribed.
 Having joined the British Epilepsy Association, Curtis was initially open to discuss his condition with anyone who inquired, although he soon became withdrawn and reluctant to discuss any issue regarding his condition beyond the most mundane and necessary aspects.
 On each occasion it became apparent a particular prescribed medication failed to control Curtis's seizures, his doctor would prescribe a different anticonvulsant and his wife noted his being "full of renewed enthusiasm" that this particular formulation would help him bring his seizures under control.

 Throughout 1979 and 1980, Curtis's condition gradually worsened amid the pressure of performances and touring, with his seizures becoming more frequent and more intense.
 Following his diagnosis, Curtis continued to drink, smoke and maintain an irregular sleeping pattern – against the advice given to those with the condition.
-The medications Curtis was prescribed for his condition produced numerous side effects, including extreme mood swings.
+The medications he was prescribed produced numerous side effects, including extreme mood swings.
 This change in personality was also observed by Curtis's wife, family and in-laws, who noted how taciturn he had become in his wife's company.
 Following the birth of his daughter in April 1979, because of the severity of his medical condition, Curtis was seldom able to hold his baby daughter in case he compromised her safety.